SmalkiGroove/heroes-expansion/doc/HEROES.md

 ---
 __DARKSTORM :__
-Minotaur General - Beastmaster
+Minotaur General - Battle Commander

+- Darkstorm takes part of combats on the battlefield.
+But if he is defeated, the combat is lost regardless of the remaining troops.
+- The hero is a Commander.
+He can use Warcries but not regular spells.
+Warcries are nativerly known.
 - All Minotaurs in the hero's army gain +1 to their Attack and Defense for every two levels of the hero.
-- Minotaurs in hero's army always act immediatly after hero's turn.

 Starting Skills
-- Arcanism
+- Combat
 - Leadership
 - Motivation